-• Chetco River swimming is a popular summer activity in summer
+• Swimming in the Chetco River is a popular summer activity.

-• The lower river features large gravel bars, a slow current, and warm water
+• The lower river offers large gravel bars, a gentle current, and warm water

-The Chetco River collects its water from tributaries in the Klamath Mountains within Rogue River Siskiyou National Forest.
-The river flows 56 miles through remote Southwestern Oregon, and finally meets the Pacific Ocean at Brookings, the southernmost coastal town of the state.
-The river was named after Chetco Native Americans who originally lived at the river mouth.
+The Chetco River gathers its water from tributaries in the Klamath Mountains within the Rogue River–Siskiyou National Forest.
+Flowing 56 miles through remote southwestern Oregon, it empties into the Pacific Ocean at Brookings—the southernmost coastal town in the state.
+The river is named after the Chetco Native Americans who originally lived near its mouth.

-Headwaters and 44 miles of the upper segment are designated as Wild & Scenic.
-This remote and secluded section of the Chetco is known for its high concentration of rare plants, outstanding water quality, and plenty of Class III, IV, and IV+ rapids.
-Northwest Rafting Company offers five days of guided whitewater rafting expeditions through the wild river sections.
+The headwaters and 44 miles of the upper segment are designated Wild and Scenic.
+This remote section is known for its pristine water quality, a high concentration of rare plants, and numerous Class III to IV+ rapids.
+Northwest Rafting Company offers five-day guided whitewater expeditions through this wild stretch.

-The 11 miles of the lower part of the Chetco is a recreational section.
+The lower 11 miles of the Chetco are classified as a recreational section.

-Swimming, boating, kayaking or simply splashing in the water with kids is a perfect pastime at one of many sites along the river.
-The river’s water is a hot fishing spot popular for the best in the state winter steelhead run that continues from December to February.
-The fall Chinook salmon fishing season is between September and December.
+Swimming, boating, kayaking, or simply splashing in the water with kids are popular summer pastimes at various access points along the river.
+The Chetco is also one of Oregon’s top winter steelhead fishing destinations, with the run peaking from December to February.
+Fall Chinook salmon fishing season runs from September through December.

 Chetco River Swimming

-The lower section of the river is getting wide and slow that making it relatively safe for swimming in the summer months.
-This gorgeous coastal river features sand and gravel bars and clear turquoise water with temperatures up to 80°F at the peak of summer heat.
+The lower section of the Chetco River widens and slows, making it relatively safe for swimming during the summer months.
+This stunning coastal river features sand and gravel bars, with clear turquoise water that can reach up to 80°F at the peak of summer heat.

-On a hot summer day, the warm and calm pristine waters of the Chetco attract numerous people especially families with young children.
+On a hot summer day, Chetco's warm, calm, and pristine waters attract many visitors, especially families with young children.

-Some areas of the upper Chetco also have excellent swimming holes but because of the mountainous terrain, a tough hike to the river banks is often required.
+Some areas of the upper Chetco also offer excellent swimming holes, but due to the rugged, mountainous terrain, access often requires a strenuous hike.

 Chetco River Fishing